CyberSecurity Malaysia Information Security Management System Audit and Certification (CSM27001) Scheme

 When CyberSecurity Malaysia is satisfied that the Client meets all the certification requirements, it will inform the Client and issue a Certificate.
 The Certificate shall remain the property of CyberSecurity Malaysia and may only be copied or reproduced for the benefit of a third party if the word “copy” is marked thereon.

-The Certificate will be published at http://csm27001.cybersecurity.my/org-cert.html and will remain valid unless surveillance reveals that the management system of the Client no longer meet the standards, norms or regulations.
+The Certificate will be published at ISCB website (https://iscb.cybersecurity.my) and will remain valid unless surveillance reveals that the management system of the Client no longer meet the standards, norms, regulations or this Terms & Conditions.

 The Client shall be informed of the results of each surveillance visit.